One thing that people often ask me is, “What do vegans eat for breakfast?”

 When I’m not looking to make something involved like a tofu scramble or waffles, here are five easy things I fall back on in the morning:

 1. Peanut butter toast and fruit

 I eat this probably half of the week.
 It’s uncomplicated and practically fool-proof.
 Whole grain toast goes in the oven, it’s slathered with peanut butter (or your nut butter of choice), fruit is washed, and it’s ready to go.
 The fruit changes depending on the season, which keeps it interesting.
 If necessary I can eat it while I do my hair and make-up.
 It’s ready in less than ten minutes, and it’s something I can eat regularly without feeling bored.

-Similar alternatives – hummus on toast with a few slices of avocado and a sprinkling of nutritional yeast flakes or Eggy tofu & toast.
+Similar alternatives – hummus on toast with a few slices of avocado and a sprinkling of nutritional yeast flakes, bagels with non-dairy cream cheese, or eggy tofu & toast.

-5. Smoothies.
 They are a great on the go meal, but also a nice way to start the morning with a hefty serving of fruits and vegetables.
-I feel good knowing that I’ve gotten that much health out of the way first thing.
-They have little room for user error.
-Why not leave the complicated meals for later in the day?
-My current favorite smoothie is my Sweet Cashew Kale Shake, but the Mango Banana Smoothie, Chocolate Peanut Butter Cup Smoothie, and Kale and Pumpkin smoothie are also well loved.
+My current favorite smoothie is my Sweet Cashew Kale Shake, but the Very Cherry Smoothie, Blueberry Banana Smoothie, and Mango Banana Smoothie are also well loved.
 Don’t feel like eating first thing in the morning?
 Pour a smoothie into a mason jar, top it with a lid, and take it to work to sip as you read over morning emails.

 Similar alternatives: Warm Vegetable Smoothies